-I'm a multidisciplinary artist; my creative practice ranges from painting, ceramics, illustrations, and murals, and lately, I've been immersed in watercolors, exploring various mediums to stimulate my senses and support added intuitions among amplified perceptions when creating.
-In addition, these involvements support me as an art educator, enabling me to share added artistic experiences among peers.
-My academic formal backdrop is Fine Arts, Teaching Visual Arts, and Education; these degrees have broadened my understanding of art, learners, and life and continue to do to discerning and being guided with empathy in an awakened state of creativity and augmented dexterities.
+Monique is an award-winning artist whose creative practice ranges from painting to ceramics, illustrations, and murals.
+Lately, she has been immersed in watercolors, exploring various mediums stimulating her senses and supporting added intuitions among amplified perceptions when creating.
+In addition, these involvements support her as an art educator, enabling her to share bountiful artistic and learning experiences with peers.
+Monique's academic formal backdrop is fine arts, teaching visual arts, and education obtained at The National School of Fine Arts and The National Pedagogical University of Francisco Morazán and St. Thomas University, earning a Master of Science in Education with honors; these degrees have broadened her understanding of art, learners, and life itself and continue to do to discerning and being guided with empathy in an awakened state of creativity and augmented dexterities.

-My upbringing in a developing country has profoundly influenced my appreciation of art, culture, and color.
+Monique's upbringing in a developing country has profoundly influenced her appreciation of art, culture, and color.
 And the need to advocate for the environment, nature's florae and fauna.
-Living near the Everglades, as my neighboring setting, inspires me to elevate my visual depictions to safeguard and represent the significance of this sacred land, home to many species and humanity.
-Furthermore, the close encounters with multicultural society empower meaningful narratives in an uplifting spirit and respect for all people from diverse backgrounds, honoring ethnicity and cultural identity.
-As an artist, my driving force is to generate and leave a positive change and as an act of healing among viewers, the community, nature, and the world.
+Living near the Everglades, as her neighboring setting, inspires her to elevate visual depictions to safeguard and represent the noteworthiness of this sacred land, home to many species and humankind.
+Additionally, the close encounters with multicultural society empower meaningful narratives in an uplifting spirit and respect for people from diverse backgrounds, honoring ethnicity and cultural identity.
+Monique's driving force as an artist is to generate and leave a positive difference and change as an act of healing among viewers, the community, nature, and the world.

-I find importance in representing visual narratives of wildlife, natural environments, and humanity.
-In the natural world, such as birds and the Everglades, to raise awareness about its sacredness and fragility.
-And our connection with nature, as this interrelation heightens, we can connect with ourselves and all in unification.
-Upholding and appreciating nature, the suitability and growth of our world's future existence can flourish and lessen climate change.
-As an artist, it is an ultimate gift that, through my artistic enactment, reflects the consequential importance of the sustainability of the region and the world, such as the Everglades and the Florida Wildlife Corridor, which support ecosystems for lifecycles to evolve.
+I find profound significance in representing visual narratives of wildlife, the environment, and humanity.
+In the natural world, to raise awareness about its sacredness and fragility.
+And our connection with nature, as this interrelation heightens, we can connect with ourselves and all.
+Upholding and appreciating Mother Earth, the suitability and growth of our world's future existence can flourish and lessen climate change.
+As a creative, it is an ultimate gift that, through my artistic enactment, convey the consequential importance of the sustainability of the region and the planet, such as the marshlands and the wildlife corridor, which support ecosystems for lifecycles to evolve.

-In my creation process, there is an inherent need to explore aspects of the natural world and human experience in renderings.
-As a profound meditation on these contemplations in an alluding state unearthing living beings' inner essence and signification, revealing added meanings beyond color.
-The themes gravitate to the recurring social issues of climate change, culture, and cultural identity, among other societal expressions, in an ever-changing sphere.
-Furthermore, conveying the core value of life.
-I reunite the female gender with mother nature or represent her as surrounded by bountiful resources; plants, trees, and birds, representing freedom and rising high as a metaphor to achieve aspirations and goals, contribute to the all-inclusive roles pursued throughout existence.
-Nevertheless, cultural heritage is indispensable since it makes our lives great because of who we are, our diversity, and where we are headed.
+Regarding my creation process, there is an inherent need to explore life's experiences in renderings.
+Deep contemplations allude to and unearth the inner essence, revealing added meanings beyond color.
+The themes pursued are those that gravitate to recurring social issues, such as global warming, culture, and diversity, among self-introspective expressions.
+Furthermore, enthralled by reuniting the divine feminine with mother nature's bountiful resources, plants, trees, and birds guided in spirits of freedom and renewal.
+Nevertheless, cultural heritage is indispensable since it makes our lives great because of who we are and where we are headed.